Serving Lehigh Valley And Eastern Pennsylvania

 Everything You Should Know About

-One thing you might not yet be thinking about—although you should—is the lifetime effects of your workplace injury.
-If you have suffered workplace injuries you may be entitled to compensatory damages for:
+If you have suffered injuries after a dog bite, you may be entitled to compensatory damages for:

 - Lost wages